canonical/microk8s-core-addons/addons/rook-ceph/README.md

 This script is used to create the Kubernetes secrets and configmaps for connecting to an external Ceph cluster.
 The following changes are applied:

 - Add the Rook LICENSE header attribution at the top of the file
+- Add a KUBECTL variable to allow setting a custom kubectl binary